isaacarnault/terraform-cloud/Part_1_Get_Started.md

 </p>
 </details>

 .
-Install on a specific repository: choose the one repository you've forked (seach for 'tfc', then 'Create workspace')
+Install on a specific repository: choose the repository you've forked (seach for 'tfc', then 'Create workspace')

 <details>
 <summary>🔵 See output</summary>